vanhoefm/fragattacks/research/README.md

 this cipher are discussed in the paper.
 To illustrate that Wi-Fi has been vulnerable since its creation, the paper also briefly discusses the applicability of the attacks against WEP.

-__USENIX Reviewers__: Our tool is based on the hostap daemon.
-Most of the research code is located in the `research` directory.
-This repository has been updated after the paper submission with major usability improvements (but no new research).
-You can inspect the code at the time of submission by executing `git checkout db75c47`.

 <a id="id-supported-cards"></a>
 # 2. Supported Network Cards